Winery Organizations: California

-is not only America's leader in wine production, but one of
+is not only America's leader in wine production, but also one of

-the world leaders as well.
-Their wine comes from as far north
+the world's leaders.
+The state's wine comes from as far north

 as Mendocino County to as far south as Temecula Valley.
 No